Michigan Drunk Driving Accident Lawyers

 Dram Shop Liability (MCL 436.1801)

 Michigan's Dram Shop Act holds licensed alcohol retailers — bars, restaurants, and liquor stores — liable when they serve alcohol to a visibly intoxicated person who then causes injury or death.
 Social hosts can be held liable for furnishing alcohol to minors.
+These claims are deadline-sensitive: they generally must be filed within two years after injury or death, and written notice must be given to all defendants within 120 days after an attorney-client relationship is formed for the dram shop claim unless the statutory exception applies.
 A dram shop claim requires investigating the drunk driver's movements before the crash: bar tabs, witness accounts, surveillance footage from the establishment, and testimony about the driver's observable state of intoxication.
 When we find it, it can significantly increase the total compensation available.

 Three-Year Statute of Limitations (MCL 600.5805)

-You have three years from the date of the accident to file a personal injury lawsuit.
-Dram shop claims carry the same three-year deadline under MCL 436.1801.
-Three years is less time than it appears in cases where key evidence — BAC records, surveillance footage, bar receipts — can disappear within days if not preserved by a legal hold.
+You generally have three years from the date of the accident to file a personal injury lawsuit.
+Dram shop claims under MCL 436.1801 are different: they generally must be filed within two years after injury or death, and written notice must be sent to all defendants within 120 days after an attorney-client relationship is formed for that claim unless the statutory exception applies.
+Even those deadlines are longer than the evidence window, because BAC records, surveillance footage, and bar receipts can disappear within days if not preserved by a legal hold.

 Evidence That Makes Drunk Driving Cases